-It’s also important to remember that it also presents some exciting opportunities for flexibility and freedom in the way we work.
+It’s also important to remember that it presents exciting opportunities for flexibility and freedom in how we work.

-Interestingly, the leading cause of stress for workers is not due to personal or health concerns, but more a result of changes in ways of working.
+Interestingly, the leading cause of stress is not due to personal or health concerns but changes in working.
 In a recent survey, 55% were experiencing stress, mainly due to their new working conditions.
-Also, the combined pressures of working with technology can blur boundaries between home and work, time management issues, operating in an ‘always-on’ culture, and worry about the future contributed to workers feeling stressed.
+Also, the combined pressures of working with technology can blur the boundaries between home and work.
+It can cause time management issues, operating in an ‘always-on’ culture, and worry about the future makes workers feel stressed.

-As workers were removed from their offices, they were disconnected from the constant stream of social interactions that influenced their well-being and sense of belonging at work.
-While working from home can bring a sense of freedom and opportunity, it can also feel lonely and isolating it’s a delicate balance!
+As workers were removed from their offices, they were disconnected from the constant social interactions that influenced their well-being and sense of belonging at work.
+While working from home can bring a sense of freedom and opportunity, it can also feel lonely and isolating.
+It’s a delicate balance!

-An individual’s well-being is deeply influenced by their opportunity to engage positively with other people.
+Individuals’ well-being is deeply influenced by their opportunity to engage positively with others.
 Remember, employee isolation isn’t just bad for your employees; it’s bad for business.
-Employees who feel isolated and disconnected at work have lower motivation, lower performance, and lower productivity.
+Employees who feel isolated and disconnected at work have lower motivation, performance, and productivity.

-So, what can we do as business leaders to foster “connectedness” among staff and address some of these overarching concerns felt by workers?
+So, what can we do as business leaders to foster “connectedness” among staff and address workers’ concerns?

 These are some simple and practical steps leaders can take to promote a thriving workplace culture for remote teams and staff facing significant changes to their ways of working.